 Anyone who enjoys keeping their windows open on a temperate spring day would be wise to give their windowsills a daily wipe down.
 Open windows can contribute to higher-than-average indoor pollen levels.
 Considering that ragweed pollen season is increasing in duration across the U.S. and that there’s been a potentially-related uptick in environmental allergies and asthma, it’s important to keep any surfaces that could harbor high pollen counts clean.

 Your Cat’s Litter Box

 Keeping your pet comfortable and healthy means more than supplying treats and belly rubs.
-If you have a feline friend or two at your house, it’s important that you keep their litter box clean by scooping it on a daily basis.
+If you have a feline friend in your house, it’s important that you keep their litter box clean by scooping it on a daily basis.
 If you don’t, you’re not only potentially creating a source of stress for your cat, you may be inadvertently encouraging them to treat anywhere else in your house—from carpets to cardboard boxes—as their de facto litter box instead.
 We needn’t explain how gross—and unhealthy—that could get.

 To discover more amazing secrets about living your best life, click here to follow us on Instagram!